polyfony-inc/polyfony/README.md

 #### Philosophy
 Inspired by Symfony and Laravel but tailored to favour an inclination towards extreme simplicity and efficiency.

 Compared to major PHP frameworks, Polyfony covers 95%+ of what we need most of the time, and does so using a fragment of the ressources, space, configuration files and dependencies required by major frameworks.

-#### Features
-Routing, bundles, controllers, views, ORM, environments, locales, cache, authentication, form helper... and limitless extensibility via composer.
+It features routing, bundles, controllers, views, ORM, environments, locales, cache, authentication, form helper... and limitless extensibility via composer.

 #### Footprint [of an Hello World](https://github.com/polyfony-inc/polyfony/wiki/Benchmark)
 * ≤ 300 Ko of disk space *(35% of comment lines)*